kevinlondon/kevinlondon.github.io/_drafts/code-reviews.md

 Could be rewritten as:

 {% highlight python %}
-return mydict[key]
+return data[key]
 {% endhighlight %}

-The original implementation is O(n) and the newer, simpler one is O(1), which may or may not matter depending on big `mydict` is.
+The original implementation is O(n) and the newer, simpler one is O(1), which may or may not matter depending on big `data` is.
 The second has the added benefit of readability.

 * **Test coverage:**
 I like to see tests for new features.
 Generally I will ask quesitons like: Are the tests thoughtful?
 Do they cover the failure conditions?
 Are they easy to read?
 How fragile are they?
 How big are the tests?
 Are they slow?

 * **Testing at the right level:**